 I am so sick and weak from a Crohn’s flare and I have to get my daughter to a very important event tomorrow.
 I just don’t know what to do.
 I really hate my body when it betrays me like this.
 I know part of having a chronic illness is living with unpredictable health, and ups and downs.
 But it really gets to me sometimes. :(

-katarinajoe asked: Hi Jeannie, how is it being an RN and having Crohn's Disease?
+katarinajoe said: Hi Jeannie, how is it being an RN and having Crohn's Disease?
 I'm currently in college hoping to become a nurse but sometimes I'm afraid I'll never be able to do it because of my Ulcerative Colitis.
 I'd love to hear some words of wisdom!

 Honestly, it was difficult for me.
 It took me longer due to many flares and hospitalizations, BUT I did do it!!!
 I was very proud of myself!
 It can be done, I was honest with the president of the school about my health issues, and he was understanding.
 I asked for extra time for some assignments, things like that.
 BUT it’s SO worth doing!
 You will love it!
 Just be open to your professors, and ask for help when you need it.
 You can do it!
 I’ll be rooting for you!!!!